Destiny's Child: 1997–2000: Breakthrough and lineup changes

-Towards the end of 2000, Roberson and Luckett dropped the portion of their lawsuit aimed at Rowland and Knowles in exchange for a settlement, though they continued the action against their manager.
+Towards the end of 2000, Roberson and Luckett dropped the portion of their lawsuit aimed at Rowland and Beyoncé in exchange for a settlement, though they continued the action against their manager.
 As part of the agreement, both sides were prohibited from speaking about each other publicly.
 Roberson and Luckett formed another girl group named Anjel but also left it due to issues with the record company.
 Although band members were affected by the turmoil, the publicity made Destiny's Child's success even bigger and they became a pop culture phenomenon.
 "Say My Name" topped the Billboard Hot 100 for three consecutive weeks, while the fourth single, "Jumpin', Jumpin'", also became a top-ten hit.
 The Writing's on the Wall eventually sold over eight million copies in the United States, gaining eight-time platinum certification by the RIAA.
 The album sold more than 11 million copies worldwide and was one of the top-selling albums of 2000.
 During this time, Destiny's Child began performing as an opening act at the concerts of pop singers Britney Spears and Christina Aguilera.

 With Williams in the new lineup, Destiny's Child released a theme song for the soundtrack to the 2000 film Charlie's Angels.
 Released as a single in October 2000, "Independent Women Part 1" spent eleven consecutive weeks atop the Billboard Hot 100 from November 2000 to January 2001, the longest-running number-one single of Destiny's Child's career and of that year in the United States.
 The successful release of the single boosted the sales of the soundtrack album to Charlie's Angels to 1.5 million by 2001.
 In 2000, Destiny's Child won Soul Train's Sammy Davis Jr. Entertainer of the Year award.